timfulmer/bigdatahowto/USECASE.md

 Returns a Job UUID.

 ####Query Job
-Query the status of a word submission.
+Query the status of a word submission:

 ```
     GET /jobs/<uuid>